 In 2010, a photograph that allegedly shows Till’s open casket was published in the book The Blood of Emmett Till.
 However, the photograph has been called into question, and some experts have argued that it is not actually Till’s casket.

-See also Iphone Camera Upside Down
+See also Gopro Camera For Car

 So, what is the truth about Emmett Till’s casket?
 Unfortunately, we may never know for sure.